1rn19cs003/FullStackAssignment/README.md

 ## OrderItem
-- You only need to login with either admin or customer to acess this
+- You only need to login with either admin or customer to access this
-- inclued all CRUD opeations \
+- include all CRUD opeations \
 <img align="right" src="photos/OrderItem.png" width="100%"/>&nbsp;
 &nbsp;
 &nbsp;